joereger/GymnasiumAIReinforcementLearning/memory-bank/environments/pong/systemPatterns.md

 When evaluating trained models:

+1. **Deterministic vs Stochastic Policy**:
+   - For PPO, use `deterministic=True` in `agent.get_action()` for evaluation.
-1. Use `explore=False` in `agent.act()` for a greedy policy, but be aware this can perform poorly if the Q-values are not well-learned.
+   - For DQN, use `explore=False` in `agent.act()` for a greedy policy.

-2. Consider using a small `eval_epsilon` (e.g., 0.05) during evaluation to allow some exploration, which can give a more robust measure of performance, especially for partially trained agents.
+2. **Limited Exploration**: Consider using a small exploration rate (epsilon=0.05) during evaluation to get a more realistic measure of performance, especially for partially trained agents.

+3. **Standard Evaluation Protocol**:
+   - Evaluate every 10,000 training steps
+   - Run at least 5 episodes per evaluation
+   - Report mean and standard deviation of rewards
+   - Save training curves and visualizations

-3. Ensure the evaluation environment uses the same wrappers as the training environment, including `ReducedActionSpace`.
+4. **Consistent Environment**: Ensure the evaluation environment uses the same wrappers as the training environment, including `ReducedActionSpace`.

 ## Common Mistakes to Avoid

 1. **Not using FireResetEnv**: Pong requires pressing FIRE to start.
 2. **Incorrect tensor dimensions**: Ensure PyTorch models receive `(C, H, W)` format.
 3. **Using all 6 actions**: The reduced 3-action space is crucial for efficient learning.
 4. **Missing wrappers**: All listed wrappers play a role.
+5. **PPO-specific**: Not normalizing advantages can lead to unstable learning.
+6. **PPO-specific**: Using too short rollouts reduces learning signal quality.